 - YouTube for live-streaming panels and YouTube for hosting recordings for replay

 As we do not expect all members to be familiar with all of these services, we have provided the following guides:

 Octocon Online Accessibility Guide

 This guide is intended to help members navigate the different accessibility options on our online convention platforms.
 The simpler and more common accessibility features will be described in this document.
 For some features, we are including links to guides written by subject experts.
 If we’ve overlooked anything or you need more help, please contact , or , or ask in the #help-desk channel in our Discord server, or ask the volunteer in the Zoom lobby.
-If you are also attending in-person, you may also ask the volunteer at the online programme corner or any Committee member for help.
+If you are also attending in-person, you may also ask the volunteer at the registration/info desk or any Committee member for help.